-According to the Lower Extremity Review, plantar fasciitis affects approximately 10% of the U.S. population during their lifetime and is the leading cause of chronic heel pain.
+According to the Lower Extremity Review, plantar fasciitis affects approximately 10% of the U.S. population at some point in their lifetime and is the leading cause of chronic heel pain.

 Selecting the best shoes for plantar fasciitis is crucial in managing this condition and enhancing walking comfort.
 Today, we’re taking a closer look at the key features to consider when choosing footwear, the importance of proper shoe fit, and additional tips to alleviate heel pain.